 Then you realise who it is:

-My best friend, frequent email cameo guest, and the guy who saved your life in these inter-email stories once before.
+My best friend, frequent email cameo guest, and the guy who’s saved your life in these inter-email stories twice before.

-He walks over and kicks at one of the monster’s dead body.
+He walks over and kicks at the dead body of one of the monsters.

 “Holy smokes,” he says.
 “Glad I brought the big gun today!”